NotePlan/plugins/jgclark.Dashboard/README.md

 Note: If you use the 'Overdue Tasks' section, this can add some delay before the dashboard window is updated if you have hundreds of overdue tasks 🥺.
 So this section is deliberately not updated when a trigger has fired.
 In practice this shouldn't matter, as editing your daily note won't change any overdue tasks.

 ## Controlling from Shortcuts, Streamdeck etc.
-In v1.x there was a way to toggle individual sections on and off.
-In v2.0 this has been replaced with a number of 'callback's.
+There are number of 'callback's you can use to control the dashboard from shortcuts, command line, Streamdeck etc.  As these can be fiddly to set up, I recommend using the **/Make Callback from Current Settings** command to generate the appropriately encoded callback URL.
+This is copied to the clipboard ready to paste elsewhere.

-The simplest **opens (or refreshes) the Dashboard**:
+The simplest **opens (or refreshes) the Dashboard**, using the `Show Dashboard` command:
 ```
 noteplan://x-callback-url/runPlugin?pluginID=jgclark.Dashboard&command=Show%20Dashboard
 ```

-Or add `arg0` to **set a list of sections you want to see**.
+You can also **set a list of sections you want to see**,  by adding them as `arg0`.
 For example, to show the today, tomorrow + @home mentions, run this x-callback:
 ```
 noteplan://x-callback-url/runPlugin?pluginID=jgclark.Dashboard&command=Show%20Dashboard&arg0=DT,DO,@home
 ```